| CALL FOR SUBMISSIONS

 Given that the Game Developers Conference is such a large and broad forum, it is extremely important that we address new and existing issues within the realm of social advocacy.
 Topics to be covered should range from diversity to censorship to quality of life.
 With these sessions, we hope to offer an environment for discussion and ultimately a place to effect positive change for the development community.

-The Audio track is particularly interested in receiving submissions on the following topics:
+The Audio track is soliciting submissions that cover the following topics:

 - Your finest analysis, postmortems, techniques, innovations and technology

-- Voice in games - aesthetics, asset acquisition and integration
+- Voice - aesthetics, asset acquisition and integration, performance and direction

 Business, Marketing & Management